Get help with fuel, food or furniture

-The Household Support Fund will operate between 1 April 2022 and 31 March 2023.
-The fund will provide help to residents who are struggling to afford energy, food and other essential bills.
+UK government has provided funding up to 31 March 2024 to support residents in financial need.
+The Household Support Fund will provide help to residents who are struggling to afford energy, food, water and other essential bills.

-- you require urgent help with fuel or food or help towards the cost of buying furniture or white goods
+- need help towards the cost of buying or replacing furniture or white goods

 Other help available: